see all...Viewing 3 out of 9 projects

 brick paved PATIO.

 The site is to be regraded to accommodate a solid wood pathway of STEPS

 from lower PATIO TO link with gravel PATHWAYS.

 Natural meadow plantings, grouped grasses with bamboo in the spirit of

 DESIGNED A [TIMBER] PERGOLA WITH FOUNTAIN AT EXISTING PAVED TERRACE IN WESTLAKE, OHIO

 Art Advantage Projects, Cleveland, OH, US, Program Manager

-These programs were implemented and taught through the Cleveland Metropolitan School District, (Elementary), in addition to local Charter Schools.
+These programs were implemented and taught throughout the Cleveland Metropolitan School District, [Elementary and Middle schools], and in addition to local Charter Schools.